 Operational Mechanics

-In short selling, understanding the dynamics of borrowing shares, navigating the interplay of short and long positions, and recognizing how market volatility influences regulatory limits is crucial.
+In short selling, it is crucial to understand the dynamics of borrowing shares, navigate the interplay of short and long positions, and recognize how market volatility influences regulatory limits.

 Borrowing and Returning Shares